isabella232/primetime.en/help/release-notes/primetime-streaming-server-1x.md

 * PTPUB- 645 DPISimple Mode is forced even when DPIScte35 mode is specified when both command line cues and in-stream cues both are provided in offline packager configuration

-## What’s new in Primetime Streaming Server 1.3.1 [MAY Release] {#what-s-new-in-primetime-streaming-server-may-release}
+## What's new in Primetime Streaming Server 1.3.1 [MAY Release] {#what-s-new-in-primetime-streaming-server-may-release}

 Version 1.3.1 refers to the hotfix.
 Following enhancements make it a recommended upgrade for customers as it consists of key performance enhancements for JIT MP4 use cases:

 1. Performance fix for MP4 JIT m3u8 generation on Origin with DRM including Key Rotation
-1. Added a configuration ‘CopyQueryParamToJITFragmentURIs’ to copy query parameters from JIT manifest request to generated fragment URIs for MP4 JIT conversion.
+1. Added a configuration ‘CopyQueryParamToJITFragmentURIs' to copy query parameters from JIT manifest request to generated fragment URIs for MP4 JIT conversion.
 Refer to HTTP Origin Server documentation for sample usage
 1. Allow MP4 files without extension for JIT conversion , via Config/MP4Only configuration added to vod.xml

 ### Bug Fixes included in release 1.3.1 {#bug-fixes-included-in-release-1}